-At the heart of the city lies the ‘T’ bridge that was the target of the atomic bomb which was dropped.
+At the heart of the city lies the ‘T’ bridge that was the target of the atomic bomb which was dropped in 1945.
 It is now one of the entrances to the lovely peace park and memorial that you can walk around with numerous monuments and leftovers from that day.
 On the east side of the park across the canal stands the ‘A’ bomb dome, one of the few building left standing from that day.
 At the center of the park sits an peace flame that will not be distinguished until all nuclear weapons in the world have been destroyed.
 At the south of the park is the museum itself that details the city before and after the bomb drop.
 It is not for the faint of heart and can get you quiet emotional as you walk thru as they attempt to show you what all those people went thru during this time.

 A short train south of the city lies the park of Miyajima.
 It is actually a small island that is reached by a short ferry.
 It is a tiny mountain of an island that again inhabits many deer grazing around and trying to nibble on your backpack for food.
 If you hike or take the cable car to the top of the mountain for great views around, there are numerous monkeys that will make you welcome and look for some treats from you also.
 Back down the mountain and a short walk from where the ferry lets you off is the reason why you came here.
 The famous floating tori stands just off shore and depending the time of day due to tides, it is sometimes reachable by just a small walk, and other times of the day surrounded by a few feet of water.
 Either way it makes for stunning photos.